marquee/frontend-boilerplate/README.md

 3. (optional but highly recommended steps)

-    a.
-If using git, initialize the repository:
+    1. If using git, initialize the repository:

             $ git init
             $ git remote add origin <your remote repository host>

-    b.
-If equipped with [nvm](https://github.com/creationix/nvm), activate the
+    2. If equipped with [nvm](https://github.com/creationix/nvm), activate the
        environment:

             $ nvm use